r3c/cottle/docs/page/05-advanced.rst

     * Methods :meth:`Function.Create`, :meth:`Function.Create1` and :meth:`Function.Create2` are allowed to perform side effects but will be excluded from most optimizations.
 Their callbacks receive a ``TextWriter`` argument so they can write any text contents to it.
 * How many arguments they accept:
     * Methods :meth:`Function.Create` and :meth:`Function.CreatePure` with no integer argument will accept any number of arguments, it is the responsibility of provided callback to validate this number.
-    * Methods :meth:`Function.Create` and :meth:`Function.CreatePure` with a ``count`` integer will accept exactly this number of arguments or will return a void value otherwise.
+    * Methods :meth:`Function.Create` and :meth:`Function.CreatePure` with a ``count`` integer will accept exactly this number of arguments or will return an undefined value otherwise.
-    * Methods :meth:`Function.Create` and :meth:`Function.CreatePure` with two ``min`` and ``max`` integers will accept a number of arguments contained between these two values or will return a void value otherwise.
+    * Methods :meth:`Function.Create` and :meth:`Function.CreatePure` with two ``min`` and ``max`` integers will accept a number of arguments contained between these two values or will return an undefined value otherwise.
-    * Methods :meth:`Function.Create1`, :meth:`Function.Create2`, :meth:`Function.CreatePure1` and :meth:`Function.CreatePure2` only accept a fixed number of argument or will return a void value otherwise.
+    * Methods :meth:`Function.Create1`, :meth:`Function.Create2`, :meth:`Function.CreatePure1` and :meth:`Function.CreatePure2` only accept a fixed number of argument or will return an undefined value otherwise.

 The callback you'll pass to :type:`Function` takes multiple arguments:

 * First argument is always an opaque state that must be forwarded to any nested function call ;
 * Next arguments are either a list of values (for functions accepting variable number of arguments) or separate scalar values (for functions accepting a fixed number of arguments) which are the values passed when invoking the function ;
 * Last argument, for non-pure functions only, is a ``TextWriter`` instance open to current document output.

 .. _`lazy_value`: